tienv/GraphMM/README.md

 Read about GraphMM https://github.com/tienv/GraphMMproject/tree/master/paper_biostat/GraphMM.pdf

 ## Requirements
-velocyto.R can be installed on unix-flavored systems, and requires the following key elements:
+graphmm.R can be installed on any system, and requires the following key elements:

 * R (≥ 3.3.0)
 * Open MP support